CarlssonOscar/quiz-factfullness/README.md

 # Credits

-The code for the quiz and timer was acquired through a tutorial on [Youtube](https://www.youtube.com/watch?v=pQr4O1OITJo&t=254s), [Youtube](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s) it was later on modified to fit the site.
+The code for the quiz and timer was acquired through parts of a tutorial on [Youtube](https://www.youtube.com/watch?v=pQr4O1OITJo&t=254s), [Youtube](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s).
+The tutorials code acted as a point of departure, the site was redesigned, certain parts of the code was eliminated, and the quiz was made responsive.

 # Content